manoa-exchange/manoa-exchange.github.io/index.md

 ## Community Feedback
  - " Cool features I like that the country names change, I was confused signing up and didn't realize I could scroll through the countries at the top."
- - "I really like it, but I wish there was more to look at like adding specific places in the countries
+ - "I really like it, but I wish there was more to look at like adding specific places in the countries."

 ## Developmental Progress